-Hydro plant from 1897 earns 3X as much mining BTC as selling power to the grid By Cointelegraph - Up News Info
+Hydro plant from 1897 earns 3x as much mining BTC as selling power to the grid By Cointelegraph - Up News Info

-New York’s Mechanicville hydroelectric plant — one of the oldest hydropower generation facilities in the United States — is now host to mining.
+New York’s Mechanicville Hydroelectric Plant — one of the oldest hydropower generation facilities in the United States — is now a host to (BTC) mining.

 The plant is owned by Albany Engineering Corp (AEC), which was asked to restore it by the National Grid (LON:) in 1986.
-Jim Besha Sr., AEC’s chief executive, notes that cryptocurrency mining offers triple the profit margins available from selling electricity back to the grid:
+Jim Besha Sr., CEO of AEC, noted that cryptocurrency mining offers triple the profit margins compared to selling electricity back to the grid:

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.